Don’t remember much from high school biology? What you do remember seems light-years behind where biology is today?

 Join us as we go through Herron & Freeman's Evolutionary Analysis (https://www.amazon.ca/Evolutionary-Analysis-5th-Jon-Herron/dp/0321616677/ref=sr_1_1?ie=UTF8&qid=1461334313&sr=8-1&keywords=Evolutionary+Analysis+%285th+Edition%29).
 We're going to be working through the book, working together to improve our knowledge of biology!

 Every month, we read one chapter and discuss it at the meetup.
-This month is Chapter 3, "Evolution by Natural Selection".
-We will also be reviewing Chapter 1 & 2 (on HIV & Evolution Patterns) for people who are just joining the group / just bought the book; this is the third of three meetups on the intro chapters.
-We will be answering the questions at the end of the chapter as a group; that's the main activity of the meetup.
+This month is Chapter 2, "The Pattern of Evolution".
+We will also be reviewing Chapter 1 (on HIV) for people who are just joining the group / just bought the book.
+July will be 1, 2 & 3, which should give everyone lots of time to purchase the book and get reading before we move out of the introductory chapters (which are short in general).
+We'll be answering the questions at the end of the chapter as a group; that's the main activity of the meetup.
 If you haven't read the chapter, you're still welcome to attend and learn with us!